I’m Paul, the sole 'employee' of The Traditional Leather Lead Company. Put simply, working dogs have been my life since the day I was born.

 I hand make absolutely everything to order, so I do not carry any stock.
-This is the reason that I ask you to allow at least 28 working days for me to individually hand-craft your items.
+This is the reason that I ask you to allow at least 6 to 8 weeks for me to individually hand-craft your items.

 Because of the hand-crafted nature of everything I make, all of my equipment is made with a passion and attention to detail, ensuring a perfect fit.

 One thing that life has taught me is to try and to try hard.
 With that in mind, if you have an idea for a piece of equipment that isn’t in my standard range, give me a call and we can have a chat about it.